theguega/neural-mpc/docs/main.typ

   caption :[Loss Comparison]
 )<table:loss_comparison>

-After this experiment, we decided to use the Mean Squared Error (MSE) loss function for our experiments because models trained with MSE consistently achieved lower test error and lower variance across runs, as shown in @table:loss_comparison.
+Following this experiment, we adopted the MSE loss function for our experiments because models trained with it consistently achieved lower test error and lower variance across runs, as shown in @table:loss_comparison.
 In particular, the MLP_mse and GRU_mse configurations outperformed their MAE-trained counterparts in terms of MSE, which was our primary performance metric for policy imitation.

 == Hyperparameters Tuning of MLP and GRU